noahnle/savei/README.md

 #### Note

 Tkinter is included with most Python installations, but it may not be available in some versions.
 If you encounter issues, verify that Tkinter is included in your Python installation.
-I recommend to use Python 3.11.9 because it's what currently working.
+I recommend to use Python 3.11.

 ## Usage